grafana/k6-docs/docs/sources/next/misc/glossary.md

 ---
 title: Glossary
-excerpt: 'A list of technical terms commonly used when discussing k6, with definitions.'
+description: 'A list of technical terms commonly used when discussing k6, with definitions.'
 weight: 07
 ---